Mike-Sundays/commit-viewer/README.md

 For each source (GitHub API or Git CLI), there is an implementation of a parser and a getter.
 These are instantiated in `viewer_orchestrator` and injected into the `lister` class.

-The `lister` class validates the input url, gets the commit through the `getter` , runs through each received commit, and uses the `parser` to build a data structure with each commit.
+The `lister` class calls `ValidateUrl` to validate the input url, gets the commit through the `getter` , runs through each received commit, and uses the `parser` to build a data structure with each commit.
 In the end, it returns an array of hashes, each one representing a commit.

 The code is protected against malformed url's and injected commands (CLI case).
 It also times out if any of the sources fails to respond.
 That value is configurable, in `constants.rb`.